shreyasrkarthik/just-one-place/README.md

 ---

-**Ready to find your perfect place?** Get started with a free OpenCage API key and enjoy comprehensive ZIP code coverage! 🎉
+**Ready to stop endless scrolling?** Get started with a free OpenCage API key and enjoy VibePick's perfect recommendations! 🎉